 All this was taken in by DeLion during the fraction of a second it took for the cruiser to reach and smash into the far wall.
 There, it crumpled against the frame of the huge battleship and came to a shuddering halt.
 Instantly the hatch on the furthest side from the attackers opened and a bewildered looking Colonel Mayer staggered out on to the deck.
 His eyes probed the scene of carnage eagerly for deLion who waited a few seconds more until the compartment was completely de-pressurised before wading through wreckage to the Colonel.
 He made a quick assessment of numbers on the way.

-Vampire Beneficence: (Short Stories III) has been selling steadily; even better than Ordo Lupus and the Temple Gate.
+Vampire Beneficence: (Short Stories III) has been selling steadily, even better than Ordo Lupus and the Temple Gate.
 The virality of my posts using Hootsuite (the measure of what percentage of readers actually go on to do something like re-tweet or comment etc) has hovered around the 5-7% mark but only on a few tweets and posts.
-I have yet to learn what affects this but the idea must be to home in on such posts.
-The reach (how many people read the post) has really varied according with the book or subject.
+I have yet to learn what affects this, but the idea must be to home in on such posts.
+The reach (how many people read the post) has really varied, according to the book or subject.
 Sometimes there seems little rhyme or reason to it.
-Iron III should be finished within the next month and Attack Hitler’s Bunker! is receiving it’s last proof-reading; this time from a proof-copy of the paperback.
+Iron III should be finished within the next month, and Attack Hitler’s Bunker! is receiving its last proofreading; this time from a proof copy of the paperback.
 I have reissued all the Short Stories series with new covers.
-My stats are saying that a lot more people are looking at my books on Amazon but sales are not noticeably up.
+My stats are saying that a lot more people are looking at my books on Amazon, but sales are not noticeably up.
 Perhaps a possible redesign of the covers of the Ordo Lupus series might help.
-All my books are now in the Amazon free promotion and lending scheme (called KDP) so that all my books will be offered free for short periods of a few days throughout the rest of the year.
-There was an issue removing one title from Barnes & Noble but more of that next week.
-Hopefully this will encourage more people to read them and pass the word.
+All my books are now in the Amazon free promotion and lending scheme (called KDP), so that all my books will be offered free for short periods of a few days throughout the rest of the year.
+There was an issue removing one title from Barnes & Noble, but more of that next week.
+Hopefully, this will encourage more people to read them and pass the word.
 First dates will be announced in blog update over the weekend.